Protechnyy/Protechnyy/README.md

 ### 🙂 About Me

-🎓 Senior Undergraduate in Software Engineering @ UESTC(University of Electronic Science and Technology of China) | Incoming MS in Computer Technology @ UESTC
+🎓 Senior Undergraduate in Software Engineering @ UESTC(University of Electronic Science and Technology of China)

+🎓 Incoming MS in Computer Technology @ UESTC(University of Electronic Science and Technology of China)

 💼 Backend Engineer Intern @ Kuaishou Main Platform Tech Department